¿Por qué los gatos también necesitan suplementos?

 The duration of otitis in cats varies depending on the cause and how quickly treatment is started.
 With early diagnosis and proper treatment, mild otitis may improve within one to two weeks .
 However, in more severe or chronic cases, such as persistent or allergy-related infections, treatment may last several weeks or even require ongoing management to prevent relapse.

-Before beginning any cleaning, make sure your veterinarian has correctly diagnosed the cause of the otitis and recommended appropriate treatment.
+Before beginning any cleaning, make sure your vet has correctly diagnosed the cause of the otitis and recommended appropriate treatment.

 It is important to be gentle and patient during the process so as not to cause further discomfort to the cat.
 If you have any concerns or the cat shows signs of pain, consult your veterinarian again.